Honeyz

-The Honeyz are a British R&B girl group currently composed of members Célena Cherry, Heavenli Abdi and Cherry's sister, Candace Cherry, as a touring member.
-The group had five UK top 10 hits between 1998 and 2000, with "Finally Found" (1998), "End of the Line" (1998), "Love of a Lifetime" (1999), "Never Let You Down" (1999) and "Won't Take It Lying Down" (2000).
-Their only album Wonder No.8 was certified gold by the BPI.
-The Honeyz formed in 1997 with the original line-up of Célena Cherry, Heavenli Abdi and Naima Belkhiati.
+Honeyz are a British R&B girl group currently composed of members Célena Cherry, Heavenli Abdi, and Cherry's sister Candace Cherry as a touring member.
+The group had five UK top-10 hits from 1998 to 2000: "Finally Found" (1998), "End of the Line" (1998), "Love of a Lifetime" (1999), "Never Let You Down" (1999) and "Won't Take It Lying Down" (2000).
+Their only album, Wonder No.8, was certified gold by the BPI.
+Honeyz formed in 1997 with the original line-up of Célena Cherry, Heavenli Abdi and Naima Belkhiati.
 Former Solid Harmonie member Mariama Goodman replaced Abdi from April 1999 until her departure in August 2000, with Abdi rejoining to replace her, before the group disbanded for the first time in 2003.

 The original line-up briefly reformed to appear on the ITV show Hit Me, Baby, One More Time in 2005, before the group returned officially in 2006 for a tour.
 Despite the 2005 appearance, Belkhiati did not want to return because she was focused on an acting career and was replaced by Candace.
 Abdi left the group for the second time in August 2006 and was once again replaced by Goodman.
 They performed together on tour until 2010.

-Cherry, Abdi and Goodman re-formed for the 2013 ITV reality show The Big Reunion, marking the first time Abdi and Goodman appeared in the same line-up.
+Cherry, Abdi and Goodman re-formed for the 2013 ITV 'reality' show The Big Reunion, marking the first time Abdi and Goodman appeared in the same line-up.
 The show first aired in January 2013 and followed six groups meeting for the first time since they split, and rehearsing for a comeback performance at the Hammersmith Apollo.
 They went on to perform in the successful 14-date Big Reunion arena tour in May 2013.
 Abdi once again left the group in 2014 and the group continued to perform gigs as a duo, until Abdi's return in 2023.
 Goodman quit the group in late 2024 and was replaced by Candace.